oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_management_dashboard_actions_module.rst

 ..
 Description

 - Perform actions on a ManagementDashboard resource in Oracle Cloud Infrastructure
 - For *action=export_dashboard*, exports an array of dashboards and their saved searches.
 Export is designed to work with importDashboard.
-An example using OCI CLI is $oci management-dashboard dashboard export --query data --export-dashboard-id "{\"dashboardIds\":[\"ocid1.managementdashboard.oc1..dashboardId1\"]}"  > dashboards.json $oci management-dashboard dashboard import --from-json file://dashboards.json
+Here's an example of how you can use CLI to export a dashboard. $oci management-dashboard dashboard export --query data --export-dashboard-id "{\"dashboardIds\":[\"ocid1.managementdashboard.oc1..dashboardId1\"]}"  > dashboards.json
 - For *action=import_dashboard*, imports an array of dashboards and their saved searches.
-Import is designed to work with exportDashboard.
-An example using OCI CLI is $oci management-dashboard dashboard export --query data --export-dashboard-id "{\"dashboardIds\":[\"ocid1.managementdashboard.oc1..dashboardId1\"]}"  > dashboards.json $oci management-dashboard dashboard import --from-json file://dashboards.json
+Here's an example of how you can use CLI to import a dashboard.
+For information on the details that must be passed to IMPORT, you can use the EXPORT API to obtain the Import.json file: oci management-dashboard dashboard export --query data --export-dashboard-id "{\"dashboardIds\":[\"ocid1.managementdashboard.oc1..dashboardId1\"]}"  > Import.json.
+Note that import API updates the resource if it already exist, and creates a new resource if it does not exist.
+To import to a different compartment, edit and change the compartmentId to the desired compartment OCID.
+Here is an example of how you can use CLI to do import: oci management-dashboard dashboard import --from-json file://Import.json

 ..
 Aliases